Azure/terraform-azurerm-avm-template/README.md

 ### <a name="output_private_endpoints"></a> [private\_endpoints](#output\_private\_endpoints)

-Description: A map of private endpoints.
-The map key is the supplied input to var.private\_endpoints.
-The map value is the entire azurerm\_private\_endpoint resource.
+Description:   A map of the private endpoints created.

 ### <a name="output_resource"></a> [resource](#output\_resource)